Bioinformatics-Research-Network/Python-Programming-I/README.md

 1. **Name**: Needs to be a function called `find_snvs()`
 2. **Arguments**:
-    - `cancer`: A `character` string containing the tumor DNA sequence
+    - `cancer`: A string containing the tumor DNA sequence
-    - `normal`: A `character` string containing the normal tissue DNA sequence
+    - `normal`: A string containing the normal tissue DNA sequence
-3. **Returns**: A `data.frame` which contains the following columns:
+3. **Returns**: A `DataFrame` which contains the following columns:
     - `position`: gives the position of an alteration within the input sequence
     - `cancer`: gives the cancer base at that position
     - `normal`: gives the normal base at that position
 4. **Errors**: Should produce an error if the user attempts to supply any of the following:
     - A sequence that contains incorrect genomic bases (anything not in "A", "T", "G", or "C")
     - A `cancer` sequence which has a different length from the `normal` sequence
-    - A non-character or empty argument
+    - A non-string or empty argument

 <details>
 <summary>Examples</summary>